suryajefferson/Python-Job-Analysis-Project/README.md

 - there isn’t a clear seasonal pattern for **data analysts**, but skill percentages vary. **data engineers** use *sql* and *python* consistently all year, with some variation in other skills. **data scientists** show more pronounced peaks and troughs in *python* and *sql* trends, especially in mid year months.
 ## 5
 ### How do salaries vary for the highest-paid skills and the most in-demand skills for data analysts in India?
-- comparing the top skills for Data Analysts in the United States and India, focusing on both the highest-paid skills and the most in-demand skills.
-It aims to visualize the median salaries and demand for these skills in both countries through bar plots.
+- comparing the top skills for data analysts in the united states and India, focusing on both the highest paid skills and the most in-demand skills. aiming to visualize the median salaries and demand for these skills in both countries through bar plots.

 [**Click Here for Line to Line Approach**](/Project/5%20High-Paying%20vs.%20In-Demand%20Skills%20for%20Data%20Analysts%20in%20the%20US%20and%20India.ipynb)
 ### Methodology